-- A. No more than four hives per lot shall be allowed in areas zoned R-l, R-2, or R-3, and no more than two hives per lot shall be allowed in areas zoned R-4, R-5, or Nonresidential or Mixed Use zones, per RZC 21.04.030 Comprehensive Allowed Uses Chart; provided, that a beekeeper who picks up a swarm of bees may hold them for a period of no more than two weeks, notwithstanding the provisions of this section. - B. Colonies shall be maintained in small movable frame hives. - C. Adequate space shall be maintained in the hives to prevent overcrowding and swarming. - D. Colonies shall be requeened with a young hybrid queen annually, or as often as necessary to prevent any swarming or aggressive behavior. - E. All colonies shall be registered with the Washington State Department of Agriculture in accordance with apiary law, RCW 15.60.030. - F. Hives shall not be located within twenty-five feet of any property line, except under the following conditions: - 1.
+- A. No more than four hives per lot shall be allowed in areas zoned R-1, R-2, or R-3, and no more than two hives per lot shall be allowed in areas zoned R-4, R-5, or Nonresidential or Mixed Use zones, per RZC 21.04.030 Comprehensive Allowed Uses Chart, provided, that a beekeeper who picks up a swarm of bees may hold them for a period of no more than two weeks, notwithstanding the provisions of this section. - B. Colonies shall be maintained in small movable frame hives. - C. Adequate space shall be maintained in the hives to prevent overcrowding and swarming. - D. Colonies shall be requeened with a young hybrid queen annually, or as often as necessary to prevent any swarming or aggressive behavior. - E. All colonies shall be registered with the Washington State Department of Agriculture in accordance with apiary law, RCW 15.60, 030 Apiaries. - F. Hives shall not be located within twenty-five feet of any property line, except under the following conditions: - 1.
 When situated eight feet or more above adjacent ground level; or - 2.
-When there is a solid fence at least six feet high separating the hive from the property line, extending at least twenty feet from the hive along the property line in both directions. - G. Bees living in trees, buildings or any other space (except in movable frame hives), abandoned colonies or diseased bees shall constitute a public nuisance and shall be abated, as set forth in this chapter.
+When there is a solid fence at least six feet high separating the hive from the property line, extending at least twenty feet from the hive along the property line in both directions; - 3.
+When hives are located indoors such as during inclement weather.